g-patin/microfading/docs/databases-management.md

 |objects_techniques.txt | A list of techniques used to create the objects
 |objects_types.txt | A list of global categories to define the objects
 |persons.txt | A list of persons (name, surname, and initials) performing the analyses
-|white_references.txt | Contain information related to white reference standards
+|white_standards.txt | Contain information related to white reference standards

 &nbsp;